thebkv/bkv/leviticus16.md

 chapter: 16
 title: "Beyond the Veil"
 focus:
-  - The disciple receives God's way into the Presence
+  - The disciple cannot make his own way into the Presence
-  - Atonement cleanses both the people and the sanctuary
+  - God provides the way of cleansing and reconciliation
-  - Confessed iniquity is carried away
+  - What has been confessed is not merely forgiven but carried away
-summary: "The disciple reaches the center of Leviticus: God Himself provides the ordered way through the veil.
-The whole life is cleansed, accumulated iniquity is removed, and the way into the Presence is opened by atonement rather than self-improvement."
+summary: "The disciple learns that he cannot cleanse himself into God's Presence.
+God provides the way, cleanses what the disciple cannot cleanse for himself, and carries away the burden that has accumulated through sin."
 permalink: /leviticus16/
 ---